lensapp/lens/docs/extensions/capabilities/styling.md

 }
 ```

-However, feel free to use any styling technique or framework like [Emotion](https://github.com/emotion-js/emotion) or just plain CSS if you prefer.
+However, you are free to use any styling technique or framework you like, including [Emotion](https://github.com/emotion-js/emotion) or even plain CSS.

 ### Layout Variables

-There is a set of CSS Variables available for extensions to use for basic layout needs.
+There is a set of CSS variables available for for basic layout needs.
 They are located inside `:root` and are defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss):

 ```css
 --unit: 8px;